Everything You Need to Know About the Benefits of a Standing Fan; The Noise, Energy Consumption, the Best Place.

 0.04kW x 1h = 0.04kWh

-To know how much you will pay to run your fan for an hour, take the cost of electricity in your area.
+To find out how much you will pay to run your fan for an hour, take the cost of electricity in your area.
 In the UK, electricity costs £0.245/kWh.
 (Based on the energy price cap rates 1 April to 30 June 2024)

 So,